 - Preventing data loss (DLP)

-A CASB serves as a go-between for the company and the cloud service provider, providing services such as configuration auditing, data loss protection, governance, and monitoring.
+A CASB serves as a go-between for the company and the cloud service provider, providing configuration auditing, data loss protection, governance, and monitoring services.
 Broadcom, Palo Alto, and Forcepoint are examples of common CASBs.

 CWPPs protect against system overloads such as DDoS or poor programming that could result in memory overruns.
-They keep an eye on your cloud’s compute resources placed on the cloud infrastructure.
+They monitor your cloud’s compute resources placed on the cloud infrastructure.
 CWPPs are available from CheckPoint, Trend Micro, and Carbon Black.

 CSPMs, such as Spectral, help detect human errors (one of the leading causes of security breaches) by offering continuous auditing to detect misconfiguration.